Hugo Willrich

 Hugo Willrich (August 20, 1867 - June 20, 1950) was a German teacher and classical historian of the Hellenistic era and Roman era.
 He was also a scholar of Hellenistic Judaism, albeit from a secular German Protestant perspective.
 He was born in Pomerania, but spent most of his life living in Göttingen.
-He eventually became a firm anti-Semite who advocated harsh measures against German Jews, and was active in organizing local anti-Semitic groups in Göttingen.
+He eventually became a firm antisemite who advocated harsh measures against German Jews, and was active in organizing local antisemitic groups in Göttingen.

 Biography

 Hugo Willrich was born on August 20, 1867, in Kummerow in Landkreis Regenwalde in Pomerania, then part of the North German Confederation.
 He was educated in Greifenberg (modern day Gryfice) and passed his university examination there.
 He studied classical philology and history in Berlin at first, and from 1887 at the University of Göttingen.
 Among others, he studied under the classicist Ulrich von Wilamowitz-Moellendorff.
 During his studies he joined the Verein Deutscher Studenten, a German fraternity organization.
 He took a teaching examination in 1890 and performed military service; afterward, Willrich received his doctorate in 1893.
 His thesis was on the Catilinarian conspiracy (~63 BCE) in the Roman Republic.
 He received his habilitation in 1896 in ancient history.

 In the years that followed, he taught at the University of Göttingen as a privatdozent, but was not offered a professorship.
-In 1904 he went into teaching at the gymnasium (loosely equivalent to American high school) level and taught as an Oberlehrer (senior teacher) at the Royal Gymnasium in Göttingen (now known as the Max Planck Gymnasium).
+In 1904 he went into teaching at the Gymnasium (loosely equivalent to American high school) level and taught as an Oberlehrer (senior teacher) at the Royal Gymnasium in Göttingen (now known as the Max Planck Gymnasium).
 In 1914, Willrich's military status was reactivated as a reserve lieutenant for service in World War I; he was wounded in Flanders in 1914.
 He still occasionally did teaching at the university, and was made an honorary professor in 1917.
 After Professor Georg Busolt's death, he filled in for him in 1920 and 1921 at the university.
 At the Gymnasium, he received a promotion to Oberstudienrat in 1925.
 Willrich retired in 1931, and died in 1950.

 Willrich had three children, two daughters and a son.
 His son, Wolfgang Willrich, was an artist friendly with the Nazis and in agreement with their views on art.
 He helped stage the Degenerate Art exhibition and attacked modern art.
 Wolfgang predeceased his father, dying in 1948.
 Conversely, his daughter Ingeborg Willrich opposed the Nazis.
 She voted "no" in the 1934 German referendum.
 She worked as a public school teacher but refused to take the Hitler Oath required for all civil servants, and was dismissed from her position without entitlement to a pension in December 1934.
 She was forced to work as a private instructor instead until 1937, when her continued refusal to take the oath resulted in this being denied to her as well.
 She was only able to find petty work afterward.